astrochialinko/Badminton-Shuttlecock-Tracking/progress.md

 ### What worked and what did not
 _Describe the challenges that you have faced so far and outline a few take-homes from your experience on this project_

+> Challenges we have faced so far:
-> Succefully tested with our own data but did not get a video output due to video dimensions compatibility.
+> >Succefully tested with our own data but did not get a video output due to video dimensions compatibility.
+>
+> Take-homes:
+> > It is common for python codes hit the environment issue, so it is crucial to record the version of all python library used in the project.

 ### What you plan to do next...
 _Please define explicit goals for each of the remaining weeks (before the presentation is due)_